-In January 2022, we entered into a long-term funding agreement with Cytokinetics to provide capital up to \$300 million of capital ("Cytokinetics Commercial Launch Funding") available in five tranches to support Cytokinetics for further development of afficamten and potential commercialization of omecamtiv mecarbil.
+In January 2022, we entered into a long-term funding agreement with Cytokinetics to provide capital up to \$300 million of capital ("Cytokinetics Commercial Launch Funding") available in five tranches to support Cytokinetics for further development of aficamten and potential commercialization of omecamtiv mecarbil.
 We funded the initial tranche of \$50 million of the Cytokinetics Commercial Launch Funding upon closing.
-Cytokinetics is required to draw \$25 million if a certain contingency is met and has the option to draw the remaining \$225 million upon the occurrence of certain regulatory and clinical development milestones.
+In the three months ended June 30, 2022, we amended the long-term funding agreement with Cytokinetics to increase the required draw amount.
+Cytokinetics is required to draw \$50 million if a certain contingency is met and has the option to draw the remaining \$200 million upon the occurrence of certain regulatory and clinical development milestones.
+As of June 30, 2022, we expect \$125 million of the \$200 million to remain available under the Cytokinetics Commercial Launch Funding due to the likelihood that certain regulatory milestones will not be met by December 31, 2022.

-In June 2021, we announced a long-term strategic funding partnership with MorphoSys to support MorphoSys' acquisition of Constellation, which closed on July 15, 2021.
-As part of the partnership, we agreed to provide MorphoSys up to \$350 million of Development Funding Bonds, which MorphoSys may draw over a one-year period from the close of its acquisition of Constellation.
-MorphoSys is required to draw a minimum of \$150 million of Development Funding Bonds.
+In June 2021, we announced a long-term strategic funding partnership with MorphoSys to support its acquisition of Constellation, which closed on July 15, 2021.
+As part of the funding agreement, which was amended in the three months ended June 30, 2022 to extend the required draw date, we agreed to provide MorphoSys up to \$350 million of Development Funding Bonds to be drawn by September 12, 2022.
+MorphoSys is required to draw a minimum of \$150 million.
 In return, we expect to receive a return of 2.2 times the amount funded on the Development Funding Bonds payable on a quarterly basis over nine years, with the first payment beginning two years after the funding.
-As of March 31, 2022, MorphoSys has not drawn any amount under the Development Funding Bonds.
+As of June 30, 2022, MorphoSys has not drawn any amount under the Development Funding Bonds.
+In July 2022, MorphoSys notified us of its intention to draw \$300 million under the Development Funding Bonds to be funded in September 2022.

-On August 7, 2020, we entered into the Series B Biohaven Preferred Share Purchase Agreement ("Series B Biohaven Preferred Share Agreement") with Biohaven where we committed to acquire 3,992 shares of Series B Biohaven Preferred Shares at a price of \$50,100 per preferred share (the "Commercial Launch Preferred Equity"), for a total of \$200 million payable on a quarterly basis from the three months ended March 31, 2021 through the three months ended December 31, 2024.
-In the three months ended March 31, 2021, we began purchasing the Series B Biohaven Preferred Shares and have a remaining commitment of \$115.0 million under our Commercial Launch Preferred Equity as of March 31, 2022.
+On August 7, 2020, we entered into the Series B Biohaven Preferred Share Purchase Agreement ("Series B Biohaven Preferred Share Agreement") with Biohaven where we committed to acquire 3,992 shares of Series B Biohaven Preferred Shares at a price of \$50,100 per preferred share (the "Commercial Launch Preferred Equity") for a total of \$200 million payable on a quarterly basis from the three months ended March 31, 2021 through the three months ended December 31, 2024.
+In the three months ended March 31, 2021, we began purchasing the Series B Biohaven Preferred Shares and have a remaining commitment of \$100.4 million under our Commercial Launch Preferred Equity as of June 30, 2022.

-We have other funding arrangements where we are contractually obligated to fund R&D activities performed by our development partners and to provide additional capital related to our equity method investment in the Avillion entities.
-As our committed capital requirements are based on phases of development, the completion of which is highly uncertain, only the capital required to fund the current stage of development under such funding arrangements is considered committed capital requirements, which approximate \$36.7 million as of March 31, 2022.
+We may have other funding arrangements where we are contractually obligated to fund R&D activities performed by our development partners.
+We also have funding arrangements related to our equity method investment in the Avillion Entities.
+As our committed capital requirements are based on phases of development, the completion of which is highly uncertain, only the capital required to fund the current stage of development under such funding arrangements is considered committed capital requirements, which approximate \$52.7 million as of June 30, 2022.